-Anonymous asked: what are interoggatives?
+Anonymous said: what are interoggatives?

-Anonymous asked: what are interoggatives?
+Anonymous said: what are interoggatives?

 Hello AEG students.
 Here are the two days/times when I was able to book rooms for us to have extra help sessions:

 WEDNESDAY 4/25 Bunce Hall 3rd Floor Room 332 // 10:50-12:15

 THURSDAY 4/26 Library 2nd Floor Room 229 // 12:05-1:30

 I apologize if any of you cannot make either of the above sessions.
 Please contact me via email with what you need help with so that I can accommodate you that way though I won’t be able to in person.
 PLEASE come to these review sessions with a topic that you think you need the most help with.
 It would help to review the Final Review first so that you can get an idea how much time you must spend studying punctuation, usage, diagraming, sentence writing, etc.

 I. Using the sentence patterns listed below, identify the pattern number of each sentence.
 Then diagram each sentence.